-Some health experts blame America's obsession with instant cures - an overeagerness to be "pilled" and patched - on time constraints in an overworked society impatient to wait for results of lifestyle changes to kick in.
+Some health experts blame America's obsession with instant cures - overeagerness to be "pilled" and patched - on time constraints in an overworked society impatient to wait for results of lifestyle changes to kick in.

-It's the American way.
+It is the American way.

 "If you think about American culture, some people would say, 'Why take a pill?'
 Others will say, 'Why not?'
-Americans have a very can-do attitude, and we're not very patient," said Carol Scott, professor of marketing at UCLA.
+Americans have a very can-do attitude, and we're not very patient," said Carol Scott, professor of marketing at the University of California, Los Angeles.

-In its first week available without a prescription, the new diet pill Alli was reportedly selling briskly despite widely reported side effects such as involuntary bowel movements and other intestinal discomforts.
+In its first week available without a prescription, the new diet pill Alli (pronounced like the word "ally") was reportedly selling briskly despite widely reported side effects such as involuntary bowel movements and other intestinal discomforts.

 GlaxoSmithKline, which makes Alli, declined to give overall sales figures so far.

 "We do know sales were ahead of expectations," said Malesia Dunn, spokeswoman for the company.

-In 2002, the last year for which data were available, 45 percent of all Americans were taking at least one prescription drug, according to the federal Centers for Disease Control and Prevention.
+In 2002, the last year for which data is available, 45 percent of all Americans were taking at least one prescription drug, according to the federal Centers for Disease Control and Prevention.

-Pharmaceutical companies and many doctors praise the promising research to develop drugs that will cure deadly diseases like cancer, or allow people with some mental illnesses to carry on relatively normal lives.
+Pharmaceutical companies and many doctors praise the promising research to develop drugs that will cure deadly diseases like cancer or allow people with some mental illnesses to carry on relatively normal lives.
 But critics say Americans are becoming too dependent overall - especially on feel-good, lifestyle drugs.

-"If you go to a doctor and he or she doesn't suggest a prescription, you feel like you're not getting treatment," said Louis Rubino, the Health Sciences Department director at Cal State Northridge.
+"If you go to a doctor and he or she doesn't suggest a prescription, you feel like you're not getting treatment," said Louis Rubino, the Health Sciences Department director at California State University, Northridge.